get-net/http/README.md

 httpd:start()
 ```
 As you can see, openapi call takes three positional arguments, which are:
-server instance, path to read specification file from and also a table with
+server instance, path to read specification from and also a table with
 options(only takes security for now).